Sell your old mobiles

 Do you have hidden treasure in the form of an old mobile?
+You could make £100s, especially if you're selling a fairly recent high-spec phone such as the iPhone 13 or Samsung S21.
 This is a step-by-step guide to phone recycling, to help you get the most for your unneeded handset.

-Your mobile phone needs to be in reasonable condition, with no more than mild cosmetic damage.
-You must be able to switch it on.
+To sell your mobile phone it must be in a reasonable condition, with no more than mild cosmetic damage, and you must be able to switch it on.

 Most mobile-buying firms tend to offer one price for a fully working phone, and another if it's damaged but still meets certain criteria.